Understanding Dual Diagnosis?

-Dual diagnosis is a therapeutic methodology that has been around for nearly 20 years as a way to treat co-occurring disorders.
+Dual diagnosis is a therapeutic methodology to treat co-occurring disorders.
 Co-occurring disorders means a person suffers from a mental health disorder and a substance use disorder, so dual diagnosis was developed to address both issues simultaneously rather than separately.

 Mental health disorders that tend to co-occur with substance use disorders include:

 - Borderline personality disorder

 - Bipolar disorder

 - Disordered eating

 Often a person with a mental health disorder may develop the habit of using substances like alcohol or drugs to deal with the symptoms they are experiencing, and this leads to a cyclical issue that requires individualized and comprehensive treatment.

 Dual diagnosis rehab programs are vital to helping people with co-occurring disorders because treating the mental health disorder without addressing the substance use problems will not solve the problem, and vice versa.
 Separate programs or even separate doctors treating the mental health and substance use disorders can become problematic and ineffective for patients who need integrated care.

 Dual diagnosis is designed to simultaneously treat mental health disorders like depression or anxiety while managing the substance use disorder.
 Because these conditions often go hand-in-hand, it is critical to treat them as if they were one condition.

 Often a mental health condition like major depressive disorder or PTSD can lead a person to begin abusing a substance to self-medicate and cope with difficult emotions.
 As a result, the substance use disorder develops and exacerbates the mental health disorder as the brain is rewired chemically by the substance, rendering mental health treatments ineffective.